shader-slang/slang/docs/proposals/006-artifact-container-format.md

 ## Artifact System

-The Artifact system exists and provides a mechanism to transport source/compile results through the Slang compiler.
+The Artifact provides a mechanism to transport source/compile results through the Slang compiler.
 It already supports most of the different items that need to be stored.

 Artifact has support for "containers".
 An artifact container is an artifact that can contain other artifacts.
 Support for different 'file system' style container formats is also implemented.
 The currently supported underlying container formats supported are